Migrating Virtual Machines to Akamai Cloud With Packer

 }

-Note that the template directs Packer to copy the bundle-data folder (created by the data capture script) to the destination VM.
-It also copies setup-and-restore.sh and executes the script on the destination VM.
+The template copies the bundle-data folder created by the data capture script to the destination Akamai Cloud VM.
+It also copies setup-and-restore.sh and runs it on the destination VM.

-Before running the full build, validate your template with the following Packer command:
+2. Before running the full build, validate the template syntax with the following Packer command, replacing AKAMAI_CLOUD_API_TOKEN with your actual API token:

 The configuration is valid.